umccr/10x/insertions/DiploidViruses.md

   + [HPV oncogenes](#hpv-oncogenes)
 * [10x COLO829](#10x-colo829)

 ## Extracting unmapped reads

-Reads from novel insertions are expected to end up as "unmapped" in a human genome BAM file file.
+Reads from novel insertions are expected to end up as "unmapped" in a human genome BAM file.
 So we start the analysis with getting reads unmapped to the human genome, as well as the reads unmapped mates which can support integration breakpoints.

 ```
 sambamba view -f bam -F "unmapped or mate_is_unmapped" -t 20 diploid_tumor-ready.bam | samtools sort diploid_tumor-unmapped_or_mate.unsorted.bam -n -@ 10 > diploid_tumor-unmapped_or_mate.namesorted.bam